jackyangzzh/XR-Design-Handbook/README.md

 - Correcting or updating existing ones
 - Sharing your own experiences and insights

-## ⚠️ What to know?

-It's imperative to remember that the XR Design Handbook, though meticulously created, draws its summaries from ChatGPT, an AI-powered language model.
-Efforts have been invested to ensure precision, but the inherent limitations might mean some nuances or contexts from the original sources aren't wholly encapsulated.
-For a holistic understanding, it's always best to delve into the primary resources from the highlighted companies.

 ## 📄 License

 Every piece of information in the XR Design Handbook is protected under the MIT License.
 To delve into specifics, kindly consult the LICENSE file.